Glacius-Labs/Captain-Compose/README.md

 - `create` → apply a docker-compose deployment
 - `remove` → tear it down

-If you need support for another source (e.g. HTTP, filesystem, etc.), feel free to [open an issue](https://github.com/your-org/captain-compose/issues) or contribute it!

 ## 🧰 Quick Start

 ### 1. Download the Binary